Sitecore-Hackathon/2023-Ererenderingdering/README.md

 ## Usage instructions

 1. Install environment using provided intstructions.
 It can be ported to any environment, but it will be easier to use provided environment.
-1. Create new rendering variant for any rendering
+1. Create new rendering variant for any rendering (for example for Image)
-1. Fill `Jsx` field with
+1. Fill `Jsx` field with valid `Jsx` code
+1. Save rendering variant
+1. Open any page in Experience Editor
+1. Add component that has rendering variant added in step 2.
+1. Select newly created rendering variant
+1. Save page

 ### Supported JSX syntax